 This is not a proposal for the creation of a Commonwealth free trade zone.
 The Commonwealth is too diverse geographically, historically, and economically for countries to agree to that today.
 But there are some steps that Canada can take to make the most out of its Commonwealth membership.

 Secure agreements where possible.
 Trade agreements formalize and stabilize trading relations between parties.
 Starting in 2021, the UK will be free to negotiate trade deals outside the European Union structure.
-Canada has already signed a stop-gap treaty, signalling its intention to expand UK trade.
+Canada has already signed a stop-gap treaty, signaling its intention to expand UK trade.
 The Conservative Party, the Official Opposition in the House of Commons, has suggested a Canada- Australia- New Zealand-UK (CANZUK) trade deal based on a shared history as Commonwealth members and allies.
 The new UK freedom will allow Canada to bring multilateral trade initiatives forward at Commonwealth conferences Backed by the major donors.

 Focus on more than just allies.
 The Commonwealth is more than just the UK, Australia, and New Zealand.
 Canada should use its Commonwealth connections to tap into rising economic powers in Asia and Africa, beginning with building relationships through high-level meetings at Commonwealth functions.
 Although comprehensive agreements are always preferable, small, sectoral agreements are better than none as these are economies that Canada just needs to get its foot in the door.